About the Program

 Additional emphasis is placed on all aspects of pediatric orthopedic trauma.

-During this one-year fellowship, three fellows will spend time rotating through Texas Children’s Hospital and Shriners Hospital for Children.
+During this one-year fellowship, three fellows will spend time rotating through Texas Children’s Hospital.
 The faculty consists of over 30 full-time pediatric orthopedists involved in all areas of care.

 We offer Grand Rounds, journal club, preoperative conferences and didactic lectures.
 Completion of at least one clinical research project leading to manuscript publication in a peer-reviewed orthopedics journal is required.
 Two projects are strongly encouraged.